delczegemma/frontend-nanodegree-feedreader/README.md

 ## Instructions

 The website and its built-in tester can be seen on any device but a browser is required.
-You can reach the page from [this GitHub Page](https://delczegemma.github.io/frontend-nanodegree-feedreader/).
 The test file can be found under `jasmine/spec/feedreader.js`.

 ## Contributing